 How is Yoga Used?

 Throughout the years' yoga has undergone many different adaptations as it moved Western.
-Looking at a broad spectrum, yoga can be grouped into 4 different uses: physical fitness, therapy, a lifestyle, and a spiritual discipline.
-Let's break these 4 down a bit more.
+Looking at a broad spectrum, yoga can be grouped into 4 different uses: physical fitness, therapy, lifestyle, and spiritual discipline.
+Let's break these four down a bit more.
 Keep in mind that each of these uses can be broken down further, expanded upon, and mixed and matched.

 Yoga as Physical Fitness: